2. Nuance and the Avoidance of Platitudes

 Imagine you’re looking at a painting.
 Maybe you’re standing at a distance and you have a beautiful perspective of the painting’s composition.
 Maybe you’re standing as close as possible and you can see the detail and mastery in the artist’s brush strokes and color choices.

-While both of these perspectives give you insight into the image and are enjoyable in their own right, neither of them fully encapsulate the painting as a whole.
-In order to truly understand the painting, you must look from a distance and up close.
+While both of these perspectives give you insight into the image and are enjoyable in their own right, neither gives you a full understanding of the painting.
 So too with academic topics.

 For example, the Zoom comic strip by Istvan Banyai (linked here) shows a few images that change dramatically as the scope and perspective changes: